 Here you can find information about your Council Tax and answers to frequently asked questions.

 Most changes you need to tell us about, like application forms and requests for amendments can be done online.
 This is available 24 hours a day, 7 days a week, without any need to call.

 If you cannot find what you are looking for, please use our live chat.
 Our customer care advisers will be happy to help you:

 Valuation bands, parish charges and banding appeals.

 The amount of Council Tax you have to pay depends on the valuation band into which your property has been allocated.
-Except for those areas, which have Parish Council precepts (where additional amounts will be charged) each property in the same valuation band will be charged the same amount of Council Tax.
+Each property in the same valuation band will be charged the same amount of Council Tax.
+This is except for those areas that have Parish Council precepts (where additional amounts will be charged).
 The amount payable by individual taxpayers will however differ due to rebates, discounts and other reductions, which might apply.

 The various proportions of all the Council Tax Property Valuation Bands are shown in the following Table as is the amount of Council Tax, which will be charged for 2017-2018.